kenschneider18/rpi-metro-display/README.md

 Theoretically you can use any Raspberry Pi OS to run this, but in this guide I will be using DietPi, a lightweight Debian OS designed for Raspberry Pi and other SBCs.

-(If you want you can follow the first 2 steps from the [official DietPi installation guide](https://dietpi.com/docs/user-guide_installation/).
-After which this guide will deviate a little.
-If you use the official D)

 1. Follow the first 2 steps from the [official DietPi installation guide](https://dietpi.com/docs/user-guide_installation/).

 2. Configure the SD card to connect to Wi-Fi on first boot